sunkcosts/sunkcosts.github.io/report/index.md

 As such, we should not assess the lost market value by looking at the market value, but rather by looking at what the market value would be in the absence of SLR, comparing it to the market value in the presence of SLR (and specifically, various potential SLR scenarios), and taking the difference between the two.

-Unfortunately, this is an unpredictable and dynamic system, so for now we'll put the question aside and focus on sea level trends.
+Unfortunately, this is an unpredictable and dynamic system.

-### Sea Level Trends

-### Sea Level Forecast